yasukotelin/poi/README.md

 poi standard output the projects(git project) from specified directory path by poi.yml.

+poi selected the project with fuzzy finder from specified directory path by `~/.config/poi/poi.yml`.

 ```poi.yml
 # projects - you can specify the directories had projects managed by git.
 projects: